PCB Inductor – Definition and Methods of Computing Inductance Value

 How do you Compute the PCB Inductors?

-Usually, there are four known ways of computing inductance of PCB inductors, but we will major in the first three.
+Usually, there are four known ways of computing the inductance of PCB inductors, but we will major in the first three.
 Additionally, they have a 2-3% typical error and are very easy to use in the synthesis and design of PCB inductors.

 • Based on a modification of an expression developed by H.A.Wheeler for the planar spiral inductors